HOME-LIFE NUTRITION

 ------

 The energy of kids amazes (and tires!) us all!
-Due to constant moving, exploring, and playing all day, kids need a lot of energy-boosting foods to support their never-ending energy.
+Due to constant moving, exploring, curiosity, and playing all day, kids need a lot of energy-boosting foods to support their never-ending energy.

 Foods For A Healthy Immune System